eslint/eslint/docs/src/rules/no-use-before-define.md

 rule_type: problem
 ---

-Disallows the use of variables before they are defined.

 In JavaScript, prior to ES6, variable and function declarations are hoisted to the top of a scope, so it's possible to use identifiers before their formal declarations in code.
 This can be confusing and some believe it is best to always declare variables and functions before using them.